zaphar/jeremy.marzhillstudios.com/content/remote-managing-engineers.md

 success.
 When the team learns they can trust your word they will get more comfortable.

-This forms a feedback loop into their autonomous decision making.
+This forms a feedback loop with their autonomous decision making.
 When they feel like they can trust the foundation they'll walk more confidently and make better more consistent decisions.
 That in turn will cause you to trust them more as well.
 Clear consitent communication leads to consistent decision making